NickvisionApps/Tagger/CONTRIBUTING.md

 #### Structure

-Application is built using .NET 7 and C#.
-With these technologies, Application is built for GNOME (Linux).
+Tagger is built using .NET 7 and C#.
+With these technologies, Tagger is built for GNOME (Linux).
 The solution is setup into 2 projects:
  - NickvisionTagger.Shared
  - NickvisionTagger.GNOME